Invoice and receipt

 Can I claim expenses without a receipt?

-However, there are some expenses that possibly can be claimed without a receipt.
+However, some expenses possibly can be claimed without a receipt.
 Travel-related meals or vehicle expenses are often not recorded and receipts are not maintained each time.
-But remember in the long run it can be a costly strategy, so better have proof of expenses.
+But remember in the long run it can be a costly strategy, so better to have proof of expenses.

 Now, let’s switch to invoice